FIELD NOTE · February 10, 2026 · 13 min read

 From pilots to performance: what enterprise leaders must do next

 Organizations that fail to move beyond pilots typically make the same mistakes.
 They treat AI as a technology initiative rather than an operating model change.
 They measure activity instead of outcomes.
 They allow fragmented ownership across teams, which dilutes accountability and slows decision-making.
+Pilots are cheap to start and expensive to abandon, and most die in the gap between “it works in the notebook” and “it runs in the business” — more on exactly where projects die in why AI pilots quietly fail inside organizations.
 Leaders who succeed take a different approach.
 They treat AI as a core business capability that requires the same discipline applied to finance, operations, or risk management.
 This starts with clarity on where AI should be applied and, just as importantly, where it should not.
 Not every process needs intelligence layered onto it, and not every use case deserves to be scaled.

 The immediate priority for leadership is focus.
 That means identifying a small number of business-critical areas where AI can materially improve performance and committing to them fully.
 It also means stopping initiatives that show activity but lack a clear path to measurable impact.
+The antidote is scope discipline: pick one narrow, high-value use case, ship a working delivery fast, and let real usage tell you what to build next.
 Equally important is ownership.
 Scalable AI does not thrive in experimentation labs alone.
 It requires senior sponsorship, clear governance, and defined accountability across data, technology, and business teams.
 Without this structure, even well-funded initiatives struggle to move into production.

 Finally, leaders must recognize that AI maturity is not a one-time milestone.
 It is an ongoing capability that evolves with data quality, workforce skills, and business strategy.
 Organizations that continuously review outcomes, refine workflows, and invest in internal capability will compound value over time.
 Those that do not will continue restarting pilots under different names.